bludash/GameOfLife_ThreeJS/CONTRIBUTING.md

 There are no special setup steps for development:

 Just download the repo and edit gameoflife.html.
-Three.js setup and the Game Of Life logic is included there.
+Three.js setup and Conways Game Of Life logic is included there.